domucimafranca/selfhosting/lxd/README.md

 This creates a btrfs volume called `docker.`

 There are a few more commands after this to get Docker to run properly, the main one being to attach the docker volume to the VM.
-All this is simplified by using a [helper script for Docker VMs](https://github.com/domucimafranca/selfhosting/blob/master/docker_ssh_lxc.sh).
+All this is simplified by using a [helper script for Docker VMs](lxc_docker_ssh.sh).
+You will still need to install Docker, though, but you can simplify the process by using the [install_docker.sh](../general/install_docker.sh) script.

 You can see the docker volumes using the command `lxc storage volume list`.
 The result --
 ```